Pennsylvania Route 65: PA 65 Truck

+Current

+Beaver County truck route

+Pennsylvania Route 65 Truck is a connector truck route that directs motorists to PA 65 while avoiding PA 989.
+Trucks are advised to follow Big Knob Road and PA 68 to avoid a 10-ton weight limit on PA 989 north of this intersection.

+Former

-Allegheny County
+Allegheny County truck route

 Pennsylvania Route 65 Truck (PA 65 Truck) was a truck route of PA 65 that bypasses a weight-restricted bridge over Spruce Run Creek in Ben Avon, on which trucks over 32 tons and combination loads over 40 tons are prohibited.
 The route was signed in September 2013 and followed the McKees Rocks Bridge over the Ohio River, PA 51, Neville Road, Grand Avenue, and I-79.
 The bridge was reconstructed and 2021, and PA 65 Truck signs were removed.
 The route was still signed as recently as 2019; however, the bridge was rehabilitated some time before 2021, and the weight restrictions have since been removed.

-Lawrence County
+Lawrence County truck route

 Pennsylvania Route 65 Truck (PA 65 Truck) was a truck route of PA 65 that bypasses a weight-restricted bridge over an abandoned railroad in Shenango Township, on which trucks over 36 tons and combination loads over 40 tons are prohibited.
 It was signed in September 2013 and follows US 422 and US 422 Business.
 The route was removed in December 2018 after the bridge was reconstructed.